Projected Autoregression: Autoregressive Language Generation in Continuous State Space: Training and Generation

 \section{Training and Generation}

 This section describes how the proposed model is trained and how autoregressive generation is performed at inference time.
-Although training and generation operate under different constraints, both are governed by the same underlying token maturation dynamics.
+Although training and generation operate under different constraints, both are governed by the same underlying liquid-tail refinement dynamics.